danmackinlay/mnmotebook/README.rst

 Plugins
 ~~~~~~~~~~~~~~

-this theme sorts by "modified" date; if not all your articles have "modifed" dates, you might want to use the "always modified" plugin.
+This theme sorts by "modified" date; if not all your articles have "modifed" dates, you might want to use the "always modified" plugin.